USDA-FSEPRU/FS19C-commensal-Ecoli/Notes.md

 * Platform:

 #To do
-* re-install ppangolin and prokka in prokka_env
-  * installing prokka right now
-  * ppangolin next
 * run PPanGGOLiN.slurm again (in fsepru account)!
+* run roary and specify account as fsepru
 * roary analysis: look at output
 * reduce space used on Ceres: /project/fsepru/kmou/FS19C/lane1/**
   * *.fastq.gz sequence data for samples 1-96